CharlieBoyer/LibC/README.md

 + **algo.a** :

   I'm sorry, there almost nothing here.
 Basically, some algorythms for sorting, making things recursively are useful.
-I wanted to add "generical" functions for reproducing a "bubble_sort" like, a basic algorythm for sorting growing numbers.
+I wanted to add "generical" functions for reproducing a ***"bubble_sort"*** algorythm like, a basic algorythm for sorting growing numbers.